oxfeeefeee/kaiju/README.md

 kaiju
 =====

-A Bitcoin full node with high concurrency written in golang
+A Bitcoin full node with high concurrency written in golang.